cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-bff/index.md

     npm start
     ```

-- Access the running service.
-This service runs on port `3000`:

-=== "Gitpod"
-    - Once you run the application, Gitpod gives the option to make the port **Public**, in the bottom-right corner.Once you make the port Public, it gives you the option to **Open Preview** or **Open Browser**.

-=== "Desktop/Laptop"
 - Open a browser to `http://localhost:3000` to see the app

 - Expand our service from the list, click `Try it out`, then click `Execute`

 - Push the changes we've made to the repository:
     ```bash